The Rosamund Smith Mooting Competition

 Every year Middle Temple hosts a mooting competition for its student members.
 It is open to both BPTC and CPE/GDL students.
 The competition is run on a 'knock-out' basis, and students compete in teams of two.
 The team that wins the moot will go through to the next round.
 Whilst the initial rounds are not open to spectators, the semi-finals and final take place in Hall after dinner, usually in front of a large audience.
 At every round, the judge of the moot will be a senior barrister or a judge.

-The four students who reach the final will take part in a mooting visit to the United States; visits alternate between the University of North Carolina in Chapel Hill and Pepperdine University in Malibu, California.
+Traditionally, the four students who reach the final will take part in a mooting visit to the United States; visits alternate between the University of North Carolina in Chapel Hill and Pepperdine University in Malibu, California.
+We hope to confirm soon if such a visit will be possible for the 2021 Competition.
 Each finalist will also receive a wig and gown.

 The Moot Heats will begin in January and continue into May.
 The semi-finals and the final will be held in Hall before dinner in June and October respectively.